Epithelioid Mesothelioma

 • Nausea or vomiting

-• Pleural effusions (fluid buildup in lung lining)
+• Pleural effusions (fluid buildup in the lung lining)

 • Shortness of breath

-See a mesothelioma doctor if you have any mesothelioma symptoms and were exposed to asbestos during your military service or at a job.
+See a mesothelioma doctor if you have any epithelial symptoms and were exposed to asbestos during your military service or at a job.
+By doing so, you can get diagnosed and treated promptly.

 Epithelioid Mesothelioma Diagnosis

-To diagnose epithelioid mesothelioma, your doctors will conduct a physical exam and take note of any symptoms you have.
-They’ll then order imaging tests to look for tumors in your body.
+To diagnose epithelioid cancer, your doctors will conduct a physical exam and take note of any symptoms you have.

 • CT (computed tomography) scans